Maximize tax savings

+Among all mutual funds, the equity-linked savings scheme or ELSS is the only mutual fund covered under Section 80C deductions.
+ELSS is a diversified equity mutual fund that offers tax deductions of up to Rs.1.5 lakhs annually.Previously, ELSS returns were tax-free.
+However, post Budget 2018, the long-term capital gains tax over Rs.1 lakh are taxable at 10%.
+The investor would not get the benefit of indexation.
 Even after the 10% tax cut, ELSS has the potential to deliver superior returns compared to other tax-saving instruments.
 The perks of ELSS investments are not limited to the taxes saved.
-The power of compounding ensures that your investment is doubled if you invest for, say, 5 years (tenure of tax-saving FD).
-To add to that, the minimum lock-in period is only 3 years.
+The power of compounding ensures that your investment is doubled if you invest for, say, five years (tenure of tax-saving FD).
+Furthermore, the minimum lock-in period is only three years.

-Investing in Fixed Deposits with banks allows individuals and HUFs to claim a tax deduction of up to ₹1,50,000 in a financial year.
-These deposits have a lock-in period of 5 years.
-You, however, cannot withdraw this deposit prematurely.
-But you can avail loans against your FDs at competitive rates.
+Investing in fixed deposits with banks allows individuals and HUFs to claim a tax deduction of up to Rs.1,50,000 in a financial year.
+These deposits have a lock-in period of five years.
+However, you cannot withdraw this deposit prematurely.
+But a positive point is that you can avail loans against your FDs.
 The interest earned on these deposits, however, is taxable as per the tax bracket of the individual.

 Here is a quick overview of the of the differences between ELSS and Tax Saving FDs over various parameters:

 |Definition||ELSS is a type of mutual fund that invests predominantly in equities or equity-oriented products.||A traditional investment instrument that you can invest as a lump sum with any bank.|

 |Returns||Not fixed and subject to equity market risks.
 However, it has delivered 14%-16% returns in the last 5 years.||The bank decides the interest rate – starts from 6% to 7.5%.|